umap-project/umap/docs/administration.md

 ### Import icons automatically

-To import icons on your uMap server, you will need to use command `umap import_pictograms`.
+To import icons on your uMap server, you will need to use the command `umap import_pictograms`.

 Note: you can get help with `umap import_pictograms -h`